aki2o/emacs-pophint/README.md

 ![switch_source](image/switch_source.png)

-Then, you can switch a used source by pushing a \"s\" key.
+Then, you can switch a used source by pushing a "s" key.
 And, you can customize the key binding.

 ### Show the pop-up hints on other window

-If you execute the command that show the pop-up hint in the situation that a frame are devided some windows, the message is shown in minibuffer like the following.
+If you execute the command that show the pop-up hint in the situation that a frame has some windows, the message is shown in minibuffer like the following.

 ![switch_window](image/switch_window.png)

-Then, you can switch a targeted window by pushing a \"w\" key.
+Then, you can switch a target window by pushing a "w" key.
 And, you can customize the key binding.

 pophint-config.el
 =================

 This elisp file define some sources and actions that I want.
-I guess you can define *SOURCE* and *ACTION* that you want by seeing this elisp code.
+I guess you can define source and action that you want by seeing this elisp code.
 List the contents of this elisp at the following.

 ### pophint:global-sources

 `pophint:global-sources` is a variable.
-It's a list of *SOURCE*.
+It's a list of source.
 It's avilable for all buffers.

 * Sym ...
 Characters of symbol.
 * Quoted ...
-Enclosed part by character for quoting. e.g. \"
+Enclosed part by character for quoting. (e.g. ")
 * URL/Path ...
 String like URL or Filepath format.
 * Cmt ...
 Comment part of one line.
 * Line ...
 Text of one line.

 ### pophint:sources

 `pophint:sources` is a buffer local variable.
-It's a list of *SOURCE*.
+It's a list of source.

 * Link ...
 Formatted text for linking.
 It's enabled on w3m-mode, help-mode and info-mode.
 * Node ...
 Name part of directory and file in the directory on dired-mode.